How to charge an electric car in public?

 -

-Destination public charging locations - are found at locations you’d be driving to anyway, that offer convenient EV charging whilst you’re there.
-These include car parks at supermarkets, shops, gyms, and cinemas.
+Destination public charging locations are found at locations you'd be driving to anyway, offering convenient charging while you're there.
+These include car parks at supermarkets, shops, gyms, cinemas and hotels.

 -

-En-route public charging locations - are charging stations you stop at during a journey.
-These include charge points at petrol stations, service stations, and dedicated charging locations like those offered by ESB Energy, Fastned, GeniePoint, and others.
+En-route public charging locations are charging stations you stop at during a journey.
+These include charge points at petrol stations, motorway services, and dedicated charging locations like those offered by Gridserve, InstaVolt, Ionity, Fastned, BP Pulse and others.

 -

-Community public charging locations - charge points made available by community sharing initiatives.
-These include private home chargers being made available for public use (like Zap-Home), kerbside charging on public roads, and chargers made available by private businesses that you’re not visiting for any other reason than to charge.
+Community public charging locations are charge points made available through community sharing initiatives.
+These include private home chargers made available for public use, kerbside and lamp-post charging on public roads, and chargers made available by private businesses for charging purposes only.

 How do I find public EV charging stations?

-You can easily find public EV charge points throughout the UK with a little online research.
+If you're driving a Tesla your car will find your next charge location for you!
+Not in a tesla, no worries, you can easily find public charge points throughout the UK with a little online research.

-Google Maps and Apple Maps now show EV charging locations, and can be used to easily find charge points near you or along routes of planned journeys.
+Google Maps and Apple Maps both show EV charging locations, and can be used to find charge points near you or along a planned route, including live availability in many cases.

-Alternatively, you can find a range of dedicated EV charge point finder apps from the Apple App Store or via Google Play store, with Zap-Map, PlugShare, and ChargePoint the most widely used.
+Alternatively, dedicated EV charge point finder apps are available from the App Store or Google Play, with Zap-Map and PlugShare, the most widely used.
+Zap-Map in particular shows live availability, connector types, charging speeds and user reviews across the whole UK network.

-You’ll also often become familiar with destination public EV charge points available around you as you go about your daily life.
-Keep your eyes peeled and you’ll notice public charging stations at the supermarkets, shops, and other destinations you regularly visit.
+You'll also become familiar with the destination charging points around you as you go about daily life.
+Keep an eye out and you'll likely notice chargers at the supermarkets, shops and other places you regularly visit.

 How to use a public EV charging station?